itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-13-Images/HW013-Prompt.md

 >
 >c.
 The red values are swapped with the green values.
 >
 >d.
-The blue values are flipped left to right.
+The blue values are flipped from left to right.

 Make a function that would take in an image array and a string.
 If the string is equal to '`scramble`', your function should `scramble` the image according to the above method and return